-The College of Arts and Sciences offers programs for students who wish to pursue professional careers in medically-related fields.
-These pre-medical programs are designed to provide a sound basis in biology and chemistry, along with coursework in physics and mathematics.
-The pre-medicine/pre-osteopathy, pre-veterinary medicine, pre-dentistry and pre-pharmacy programs are intended to prepare students for advanced, professional study in the medical sciences.
+The College of Arts and Sciences offers advising non-degree programs for students who wish to pursue professional careers in a medical field, including medicine, osteopathy, dentistry, pharmacy and veterinary medicine.
+The curriculum in these pre-medical programs is designed to prepare students for advanced, professional study by providing a sound basis in biology and chemistry, physics and mathematics.

 Fully Offered At: